 What should someone know about working with you?

-I believe in taking an engaged and collaborative approach with my clients.
-The purpose of the first appointment is to conduct a thorough evaluation of the presenting concerns.
-I will ask about different symptoms, your history of mental health treatment, and your current goals for treatment.
-These evaluations typically last 60-90 minutes.
-After a client initiates medication, follow-up appointments are monthly.
-After symptoms stabilize, these appointments may decrease to once every three months.
-Psychiatric medication is almost always most effective when combined with psychotherapy.
-At this time, I do not provide psychotherapy but can provide referrals for therapists to those who are not already engaged in treatment.
+I believe in taking an engaged and collaborative approach to treatment.
+The purpose of the first appointment is to get an in-depth understanding of what brings you to reach out for support from a mental health professional.
+I will ask about different symptoms, your history of mental health treatment, and current goals for treatment.
+After you initiate medication, follow-up medication management appointments are monthly.
+If you are not already engaged in psychotherapy, I always recommend psychotherapy as part of treatment.
+This is because psychiatric medication is almost always most effective when combined with psychotherapy.

 What should people know about working with a psychiatric nurse practitioner?

 Psychiatric nurse practitioners are advanced practice nurses with specialized training in psychiatry.
 They have the ability to provide a psychiatric diagnosis, prescribe psychiatric medication, and perform psychotherapy.
 Based on training through the nursing models of care, treatment is holistically-focused and client-centered.

 “Based on training through the nursing models of care, treatment is holistically-focused and client-centered.”